cashier-go/cashier/README.md

 # Requirements
 ## Server
-Go 1.5+.
+Go 1.5 (with `GO15VENDOREXPERIMENT` set) or later.
 May work with earlier versions.

 ## Client
 OpenSSH 5.6 or newer.